Things to do in Nisyros: a practical guide to the volcanic island

 Can I go on day trips from Nisiros?

-Apart from Gyali and Kos, visiting other islands won’t be easy.
+Apart from Gyali and Kos, visiting other islands won’t be easy, as they’re too far away to reach in a short time.
 Therefore, I would only recommend a day trip to Gyali; Kos is a big island, and you won’t see much on a day trip there.

 How many days are enough for Nisyros?